vlasiuk-anatolii/blog-up-back/README.md

 ## ⚙️ Configuration

-Create a `.env` file in the `back/` directory with the following content:
+Create a `.env` file in the current directory with the following content:

 ```env
 PORT="3001"